OneMoreSummer/academic-kickstart/content/post/what-is-maturity-status/index.md

 By knowing player A with Maturity Status of 95% and player B at only 85% then this will help to make better and more informed decisions about the coaching, selection, S&C evaluations, playing up/down of both players.

 **Maturity Status & Relative Age Effect**

 Maturity Status is an entirely different though often interrelated construct to the Relative Age Effect.
 A player may be old for their year but a late maturer.
 Conversely they may be young for their year yet an early maturer.
-If ‘gain’ from systemic bias then a player who is early born (Q1/Q2 for RAE) and an early maturer will gain the most.
+A player who is early born (Q1/Q2 for RAE) and an early maturer will gain the most from systemic bias.
 Conversely a late born (Q3/Q4 for RAE) and a late maturer will find it the most tough to be selected and stay in the development pathway.

 **\
 Genetic height**